realpython/python-guide/docs/dev/env.rst

 Vim is a text editor which uses keyboard shortcuts for editing instead of menus or icons.
-There exist a couple of plugins and settings for the VIM editor to aid python development.
+There exist a couple of plugins and settings for the VIM editor to aid Python development.
 If you only develop in Python, a good start is to set the default settings for indentation and line-wrapping to values compliant with `PEP 8 <http://www.python.org/dev/peps/pep-0008/>`_.
 In your home directory, open a file called `.vimrc` and add the following lines:::